 1968: Blue Cheer’s cover of Eddie Cochran’s “Summertime Blues” entered the Billboard Hot 100.
 The record peaked at #14 in May and was the band’s highest charting single in the US.

 1968: “Cry Like a Baby” by the Box Top entered the Billboard Hot 100.
-Written by Dan Penn and Spooner Oldham, the song peaked at #2 on both the Hot 100 and the Cash Box pop chart.
+Written by Dan Penn and Spooner Oldham, the song became the band’s biggest hit, peaking at #1 on both the Hot 100 and the Cash Box pop charts.

 1968: Simon & Garfunkel’s rendition of the traditional English ballad “Scarborough Fair” entered the Billboard Hot 100.
 The record’s flipside “Canticle” was a reworking of Simon’s 1963 anti-war song, “The Side of the Hill,” set to a new melody by Garfunkel.
 The single later peaked at #11 in the US in April.